Gilgamech/website/www/Gillogisms.md

 - 'If only there were evil people somewhere insidiously committing evil deeds and it were necessary only to separate them from the rest of us and destroy them.
 But the line dividing good and evil cuts through the heart of every human being.
 And who is willing to destroy a piece of his own heart? -Alexander Solzhenitsyn
 - 'And when you gaze long enough into the abyss, the abyss will gaze back into you.' - Friedrich Nietzsche (It's a staring contest.)
 - 'There is nothing noble in being superior to your fellow (human).
 True nobility lies in being superior to your former self.' - Ernest Hemingway
-- 'If you got imitators, I feel bad for you, son - I got 99 problems, but competition ain't one.' - Adapted from Jay-Z' - 2015 (can't generalize or it breaks the rhyme)
+- 'If you got imitators, I feel bad for you, son - I got 99 problems, but competition ain't one.' - Adapted from Jay-Z - 2015 (can't generalize or it breaks the rhyme)
 - '(Progress) should be the only study of a (human).
 (They) should consider (plateauing) only as a breathing-time, which gives them leisure to contrive, and furnishes as ability to execute, (further progress).' - Niccolo Machiavelli.
 (Persistence is stagnation.) - 2018)
 - 'Great spirits have often encountered violent opposition from mediocre minds.' - Albert Einstein (About Nikola Tesla, Ada Lovelace, Martin Luther King, Jr., John Kennedy, Nelson Mandela, Charles Xavier, et cetera.)

 ### Maturity

+- 'Quotation is a serviceable substitute for wit.' - Oscar Wilde
 - 'A witty saying proves nothing' -Voltaire
-- 'Quotation is a serviceable substitute for wit.' - Oscar Wilde
 - 'Pain is inevitable.
 Suffering is optional.' - Haruk Murakami
 - 'Litany against fear, Dune.'
   - 'I must not fear.'